 Your placement organization will provide you with health insurance during the year, as well as a travel subsidy to pay for local public transportation costs.

 It’s true!
-During the summer before you move into the bayit (house) in August, you’ll join us in increasing awareness of Avodah and raising money to support our work together.
+During the summer before the program starts, you’ll join us in increasing awareness of Avodah and raising money to support our work together.
 You’ll run your own campaign, setting a goal with a minimum expectation of $1,500.

 You’re going to be super busy during the year between working full-time and participating in the Avodah community.
 We like to be realistic and avoid asking you to try to fundraise on top of your other responsibilities.
 We have found that incoming Corps Members do a great job of expressing their enthusiasm even before the official start of the year.